-Table J-4 Trailer aerodynamic technology adoption rates by model year groups

-The average $\Delta C_d A$ values by model year group for tractor-trailer combinations were determined by estimating the distribution of each trailer category within each tractor subcategory.
+Table J-4 Trailer aerodynamic technology adoption rates by model year groups The average $\Delta C_d A$ values by model year group for tractor-trailer combinations were determined by estimating the distribution of each trailer category within each tractor subcategory.
 Following the analysis performed for the HD GHG Phase 2 rulemaking, the distribution in Table J-5 was used.
-Trailers in the non-aero category are incompatible with aerodynamic improvements and standards are based on tire technologies in the Phase 2 regulations.
-These trailers are assumed to be matched entirely within the low-roof and mid-roof tractor types and no aerodynamic improvements are applied to these trailers.
+Trailers in the non-aero category are incompatible with aerodynamic improvements and are assumed to be matched entirely within the low-roof and mid-roof tractor types and no aerodynamic improvements are applied to these trailers.
 Trailers with work-performing equipment that impedes the use of some aerodynamic devices are considered partial-aero trailers.
 These trailers are assumed to be used in short haul operations and assigned to high roof day cab tractors.
 The remaining trailers are full-aero box vans capable of adopting a range of aerodynamic devices and we assume these trailer types are used in long haul with sleeper cab tractors.
 Using a combination of data from the 2002 VIUS database and trailer production results from ACT Research, over 70 percent of the full-aero capable trailers are assumed to be long box vans (longer than 50-feet).
 Partial-aero box vans used in short-haul applications, however, are more than 60 percent short trailer (50 feet and shorter).

+0

-Trailor Catagory Sleeper Cabs Day Cabs
+S leeper Cabs Day Cabs

 Trailer Category Low-roof Mid-roof High-roof Low-roof High-roof

 Full-aero long 0% 0% 73% 0% 0%

 Full-aero short 0% 0% 27% 0% 0%

 Partial-aero long 0% 0% 0% 0% 36%

 Partial-aero short 0% 0% 0% 0% 64%

 Non-aero 100% 100% 0% 100% 0%